 There are many further directions to explore and extend this research.
+One direction is the integration of cost forecasting with different crowd allocation methods.
 We focused our validation on applying cost forecasting to Opt-KG, a popular and effective crowd allocation method for fixed sets of microtasks, free of parameters and focused on the overall accuracy of the generated task labels.
-As improved allocation methods are developed, it is important to examine if and how they can benefit from cost forecasting or other methods geared towards applying an allocation strategy to a set of crowd-generated microtasks.
+Likewise, the statistical decision process of cost forecasting brings to mind Markov decision processes (MDP) and POMDP, and MDP and POMDP are common approaches to algorithmic crowdsourcing [27].
+Indeed, Opt-KG itself defines a policy using MDP [18]; thus our results here demonstrate that cost forecasting can be fruitfully interfaced with MDPs.
+More generally, as improved allocation methods are developed, it is important to examine if and how they can benefit from cost forecasting or other methods geared towards applying an allocation strategy to a set of crowd-generated microtasks.
 Developing methods that can directly allocate workers without assuming a fixed and known number of tasks would be an especially useful area of research.